-Helmut Wilderer, a German restaurant owner, decided to leave the industry and founded Wilderer Distillery in January 1995 – South Africa’s first private distillery.
+Helmut Wilderer, a German restaurateur, decided to leave the industry and founded Wilderer Distillery in January 1995 – South Africa’s first private grappa distillery.

-Today, Wilderer is one of the most prestigious producers of Grappa, Gin and Eau de Vie worldwide.
+Today, Wilderer is one of the most prestigious producers of Grappa, Eaux de Vie and Gin worldwide.

-After an excellent meal at the Italian restaurant, he ordered a Grappa, and to Helmut’s great surprise he learnt that there was no local version available.
+After an excellent meal at an Italian restaurant, he ordered a Grappa, and to Helmut’s great surprise he learnt that there were no local products available.
 Not in this restaurant and as explained by the manager, not in the entire country.

-To his further astonishment, on his trip down to the Cape and his ride on the Blue Train, he learnt that there was also no Eau de Vie available.
+To his further astonishment, on his trip down to the Cape and his ride on the Blue Train, he learnt that there was also no Eaux de Vie available.

 For Helmut, a lover of fine Grappa and fruit spirits, this came as a big surprise, especially since the country had some of the world’s best fruits and grapes available.

-Somewhat to his surprise, it wasn’t long until he got his approval and in a matter of 6 months, he’d sold everything he owned in Germany and arrived in the Cape with his son in November 1994.
+Somewhat to his surprise, it wasn’t long until he got his approval and in a matter of 6 months, he’d sold everything he owned in Germany and arrived in the Cape with his son, Christian, in November 1994.

-His vision was clear: to become a leader in the production of world-class Grappa & Eau de Vie.
+His vision was clear: to become a leader in the production of world-class Grappa & Eaux de Vie.

 Wilderer is not only South Africa’s first private distillery, but also the most awarded, with over 70 international medals and awards, including many Gold and Double Gold Medals.